 February 2 is World Wetlands Day, and if an environmental issue ever needed a day dedicated to raising awareness, it would be wetlands protection.

 For most of human history, wetlands have been known as swamps or bogs, believed to be the source of disease, and scorned as unproductive.
 Wetlands have been and continue to be systematically destroyed around the world.
-It’s only in recent decades that we have started to understand why you shouldn’t drain the swamp.
+Only in recent decades have we started to understand why you shouldn’t drain the swamp.

 What Are Wetlands?